Job Market Paper

 Moscona & Sastry (2023, Quarterly Journal of Economics) - henceforth MS23 - find that cropland values are significantly less damaged by extreme heat exposure (EHE) when crops are more exposed to technological innovation.
 Re-analyzing MS23's replication data, I document extensive evidence that this finding is not robust, and that the mitigatory effects of innovation on climate change damage are negligibly small.
 MS23's 'innovation exposure' variable does not measure innovation, instead proxying innovation using a measure of crops' national heat exposure.
 This proxy moderates EHE impacts for reasons unrelated to innovation.
 I show that the proxy is practically identical to local EHE, meaning that MS23's models examining interaction effects between their proxy and local EHE effectively interact local EHE with itself.
 I demonstrate that MS23's findings on 'innovation exposure' simply reflect nonlinear impacts of local EHE on agricultural land value, and uncover robustness issues for other key findings.
 I then construct direct measures of innovation exposure from MS23's crop variety and patenting data.
 Replacing MS23's proxy with these direct innovation measures decreases MS23's moderating effect estimates by at least 99.2% in standardized units; none of these new estimates are statistically significantly different from zero.
 Similar results arise from an instrumental variables strategy that instruments my direct innovation measures with MS23's heat proxy.
 These results cast doubt on the general capacity for market innovations to mitigate agricultural damage from climate change.

-A Comment on “Resisting Social Pressure in the Household Using Mobile Money: Experimental Evidence on Microenterprise Investment in Uganda” (with Lenka Fiala, Essi Kujansuu, and David Valenta).
+A Comment on “Resisting Social Pressure in the Household Using Mobile Money: Experimental Evidence on Microenterprise Investment in Uganda” (with Lenka Fiala, Essi Kujansuu, & David Valenta).
+2024.